awslabs/kubeflow-manifests/docs/deployment/add-ons/storage/fsx-for-lustre/README.md

 **Important :**
 You must make sure you have an [OIDC provider](https://docs.aws.amazon.com/eks/latest/userguide/enable-iam-roles-for-service-accounts.html) for your cluster and that it was added from `eksctl` >= `0.56` or if you already have an OIDC provider in place, then you must make sure you have the tag `alpha.eksctl.io/cluster-name` with the cluster name as its value.
 If you don't have the tag, you can add it via the AWS Console by navigating to IAM->Identity providers->Your OIDC->Tags.

 2. At this point, you have likely cloned this repo and checked out the right branch.
-Let's save this path to help us naviagte to different paths in the rest of this doc -
+Let's save this path to help us navigate to different paths in the rest of this doc -
 ```
 export GITHUB_ROOT=$(pwd)
 export GITHUB_STORAGE_DIR="$GITHUB_ROOT/docs/deployment/add-ons/storage/"